duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

   <img src="dashboard_profile_page_full.png" style='width: 35em'/>
 </div>

-As you might have noticed, the left hand side bar now shows many more pages.
-Some pages are accessible by all users, others only by administrators (e.g., Settings, Package Store, Debug).
+As you might have noticed, the side bar to the left now shows many more pages.
+Some pages are accessible by all users (e.g., Robot), others only by administrators (e.g., Settings, Package Store).

-Also, you might have noticed that some Duckietown-specific pages are already there (e.g., Portainer, Mission Control, Duckietown).
-This is because we used a Docker image of \\compose\\ that comes with some Duckietown packages pre-installed.

 Take your time to visit all the pages and get comfortable with the platform.
 We will discuss the functionalities offered by each page in the next sections.